 - Embrace discomfort: Most things worth gaining require some amount of discomfort.
 Whether it’s monotony at work, the effort it takes to exercise every day or even the pain necessary to confront issues in therapy, embrace these uncomfortable feelings as part of the growth process.

 - Find support: Seek out support and insight from others who have walked the path you are embarking on, including friends, family or a support group.

 Find Experienced Counselors to Help You Deal With Escapism

 Even if you’re determined to stop running away from your problems, this can be quite difficult on your own.
 At Taylor Counseling Group, our team of compassionate, professional therapists will guide you as you overcome your fears and learn to face your problems.
 Start living life on your own terms.
-Contact us today to make an appointment at one of our locations in central and southeast Texas.
+Schedule an appointment online at one of our locations in Central Texas.